What Automated Customer Service Means [and How to Make it Real]

 Instead of handling a pile of requests manually, it’s possible to set up ticket routing rules, such as topic, language, country, and other filters.
 Such automation helps decide whether an issue should be rejected, routed to another employee with the necessary knowledge, and what ticket details should be especially taken into account.

-Even though this activity happens behind the scenes, it has still a massive impact on the customer experience.
+Even though this activity happens behind the scenes, it still has a massive impact on providing an excellent customer experience.
 There is nothing more irritating than endless on-hold minutes, being passed around from agent to agent with no solution to a problem.
 To avoid unnecessary complaints, let automation do its work.

 2.3.
 Follow up on autopilot